Everade/NormalMap32/README.md

 > [!WARNING]
 > If you want to modify the plugin for your own purposes, it is strongly advised to **change the Construct plugin ID.** This will avoid serious compatibility problems which could result in your project becoming unopenable.

+## Download & Install Instructions

+Download the latest [release](https://github.com/Everade/NormalMap32/releases).
+To install an addon in Construct 3, open the Addon Manager (Menu > View > Addon Manager).
+In this dialog, click "Install new addon..." and choose the .c3addon file.
+Construct 3 will prompt to confirm installation of the addon.
+If you confirm the install, you must restart Construct 3 before the addon is available.
+In the browser you can just press the Reload button.
+You can also install itby directly dragging and dropping the .c3addon file in to Construct 3.

 ## What is a Normal Map?

 Normal mapping is a texture mapping technique used for faking the lighting of bumps and dents – an implementation of bump mapping.
 Each normal map pixel represents the direction in which the sprite's pixel is facing.